avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 .. note:: Also, note that hint files are only supported when using the next runner (``--test-runner='nrunner'``).

+Since Avocado's next runner is capable of running tests not only in a subprocess but also in more isolated environments such as Podman containers, sending custom environment variables to the task executor can be achieved by using the ``kwargs`` parameter.
+Use a comma-separated list of variables here and Avocado will make sure your tests will receive those variables (regardless of the spawner type).

 Ignoring missing test references
 --------------------------------